qala-io/test-pyramid/README.md

 Demonstrates how to build tests of different levels ([unit, component, system](http://qala.io/blog/holes-in-test-terminology.html)) for apps with rich client.
 Technologies:

-- Spring MVC, Hibernate; Groovy JUnit, Spock, Spring Test
+- Spring MVC, Hibernate; JUnit, Spring Test
 - AngularJS; Karma, Protractor

 If you want to read more about the ideology behind it, have a look at